CLCStriders/striders/pages/boddington-10.md

 CLC Striders Running Club look forward to welcoming you at the  Boddington 10 Mile road race on **Sunday 26 January 2025**.

-This is an exciting road race for Gloucestershire.
+This is an exciting road race for Gloucestershire established in 2024.
 A flat and fast 10-mile race on quiet roads, with ample nearby parking and well organised Race HQ.

 As a club, CLC Striders is well used to staging very successful races.
 We’re sure that the Boddington 10 will be no different, quickly becoming a firm fixture in runners’ calendars.